ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 ## Highlight

-✅ SGLang now supports prefill-decode (PD) disaggregation and large-scale expert parallelism (EP), including the full functionality of [DeepEP](https://github.com/deepseek-ai/DeepEP), [DeepGEMM](https://github.com/deepseek-ai/DeepGEMM), and [EPLB](https://github.com/deepseek-ai/eplb).
+✅ SGLang now supports prefill-decode (PD) disaggregation and large-scale EP, including the full functionality of [DeepEP](https://github.com/deepseek-ai/DeepEP), [DeepGEMM](https://github.com/deepseek-ai/DeepGEMM), and [EPLB](https://github.com/deepseek-ai/eplb).

 ✅ Leveraging these new features, our team successfully replicated DeepSeek's inference system using 12 nodes, each with 8 H100 GPUs.
 In total, SGLang achieves a throughput of 52.3k input tokens per second and 22.3k output tokens per second per node for input sequences of 2000 tokens.